w314/notes/javaNotes/javaQA.md

 - Exception-handling is mandatory for any exception class that is not a subclass of either Error or RuntimeException.

-### 46-2.14 If you received text input from the user, how would you go about comparing it to a value, like "yes" or "no"?
+### 46 compare strings If you received text input from the user, how would you go about comparing it to a value, like "yes" or "no"?

 ```java
 String str1 = "yes";